Oscmage/home-server/README.md

 # Home Server Setup

-This repository contains the infrastructure as code and configuration for a Mac Mini M1 home server setup.
+This repository contains the infrastructure as code and configuration for a Mac home server setup.
+This has only been tested with a Mac Mini M1 (2020)

 ## Project Structure

 - `/terragrunt`: Contains Terragrunt configurations for infrastructure management
-- `/clusters`: Kubernetes (k3s) cluster configurations and manifests
+- `/clusters`: Kubernetes (k3d) cluster configurations and manifests
 - `/helm`: Helm charts for application deployments

 ## Overview

 This setup includes:
 - Mac Mini M1 running as a home server
-- k3s for lightweight Kubernetes
+- k3d for lightweight Kubernetes
 - SSH access restricted to local network
 - External access through Cloudflare Tunnel
 - GitOps-style continuous deployment using FluxCD